nbdd0121/unwinding/README.md

 .eh_frame : { KEEP (*(.eh_frame)) *(.eh_frame.*) }
 ```

 And that's it!
-After you ensured that the global allocator is functional, you can use `unwind::panic::begin_panic` to initiate an unwing and catch using `unwind::panic::catch_unwind`, as if you have a `std`.
+After you ensured that the global allocator is functional, you can use `unwinding::panic::begin_panic` to initiate an unwing and catch using `unwinding::panic::catch_unwind`, as if you have a `std`.

 If your linker supports `--eh-frame-hdr` you can also try to use `fde-gnu-eh-frame-hdr` instead of `fde-static`.
 GNU LD will provides a `__GNU_EH_FRAME_HDR` magic symbol so you don't have to provide `__eh_frame` through linker script.